lemocla/Which-way-is-up/documentation/features/features.md

  - ## **Responsive website**

     The layout and menu of website will resize according to the device used for better visibility and user experience.
-The navigation will be collapsible on mobile devices for better visibility and automatically update according to the user's position on the page for better user experience.
+The navigation is collapsible on mobile devices for better visibility and automatically update according to the user's position on the page for better user experience.

     - ### **User stories**
       > - As a site user, I want a responsive website so that I can access it on different devices.